aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

  3. Whether the output file contains an integer.
  4. Whether the sum is negative.

-AiiDA stored the exit code returned by the |parse| method on the calculation node that is being parsed, from where it can then be inspected further down the line.
+AiiDA stores the exit code returned by the |parse| method on the calculation node that is being parsed, from where it can then be inspected further down the line.
 The Topics section on :ref:`defining processes <topics:processes:usage:defining>` provides more details on exit codes.